cloudfoundry/debugserver/README.md

-cf-debug-server
+debugserver
 ===============

+**Note**: This repository should be imported as `code.cloudfoundry.org/debugserver`.

 A helper function for running a pre-configured [pprof](http://golang.org/pkg/net/http/pprof/) server in go.

 ## License

-cf-debug-server is licensed under Apache 2.0.
+debugserver is licensed under Apache 2.0.